surge-synthesizer/surge/README.md

 Download `premake5` from https://premake.github.io/download.html#v5

-Untar the package, and move it to `~/bin/` so the install script can find it.
+Untar the package, and move it to `~/bin/` or elsewhere in your path so the install script can find it.

-For VST2, you will need the `VST2 SDK` - unzip it to a folder of your choice
+For VST2, you will need the `VST2 SDK` - unzip it to a folder of your choice and set `VST2SDK_DIR` to point to it.

-and set an environment variable like this:

 ```
-export VST2SDK_DIR="/your/path/to/VST2SDK
+export VST2SDK_DIR="/your/path/to/VST2SDK"
 ```

-Do remember to install the dependencies
+You will need to install a set of dependencies.

 - build-essential
 - libcairo-dev